Kyo Kawakami: Featherweight

 Kawakami faced Kaito for the vacant Shoot Boxing Japan Featherweight title at Shoot Boxing 2022 act.2 on April 10, 2022.
 He won the fight by majority decision, after an extra round was contested.

 Kawakami faced Haruto Yasumoto at RISE WORLD SERIES / SHOOTBOXING-KINGS on December 25, 2022, in what was his third appearance with RISE.
 The bout was ruled a unanimous decision draw after the first three rounds, with all three judges scoring it 30–30.
 Kawakami was awarded a majority decision, after an extra fourth round was fought.

 Kawakami faced Gaopayak Y'zdgym at SHOOT BOXING 2023 act.1 on February 12, 2023.
 He won the fight by unanimous decision, with scores of 30–29, 30–29 and 30–27.

+Kawakami made his first Shoot Boxing Japan Featherweight title defense against Kotaro Yamada at SHOOT BOXING 2023 act.2 on April 30, 2023.
+He lost the fight by majority decision, with two judges awarding Yamada a narrow 50–49 scorecard, while the third judge scored the contest an even 50–50.

+Kawakami faced the RISE featherweight champion Keisuke Monguchi in a non-title bout at RISE World Series 2023 - 1st Round on July 2, 2023.
+He lost the fight by majority decision.
+Two of the judges scored the bout 30–28 and 30–29 for Monguchi, while the third ringside official scored it an even 29–29.

+Kawakami faced Toma Tanabe at K-1 ReBIRTH 2 on December 9, 2023.
+He won the fight by unanimous decision, with three scorecards of 30–28, after knocking Toma down once in the second round.

+Kawakami was expected to face Ryusei Kumagai at KNOCK OUT 2024 vol.1 on February 25, 2023.
+The bout was postponed for KNOCK OUT 2024 vol.2 on April 27, 2024, as Ryusei withdrew due to illness on February 23.
+The fight was reschedule for KNOCK OUT 2024 vol.2 on April 27, 2024.
+Kawakami lost the fight by unanimous decision.